Discovery of Critical Thresholds in Mixed Exposures and Estimation of Policy Intervention Effects using Targeted Learning: Applications

 \subsection{NIEHS Synthetic Mixtures}

-The NIEHS synthetic mixtures data (found here on \href{https://github.com/niehs-prime/2015-NIEHS-MIxtures-Workshop}{github}) is a commonly used data set to evaluated the performance of statistical methods for mixtures.
-This synthetic data can be considered the results of a prospective cohort study.
-The outcome cannot cause the exposures (as might occur in a cross-sectional study).
+The NIEHS synthetic mixture data (found here in \href{https://github.com/niehs-prime/2015-NIEHS-MIxtures-Workshop}{github}) are a commonly used data set to evaluate the performance of statistical methods for mixtures.
+These synthetic data can be considered as the results of a prospective cohort study.
+The outcome cannot cause exposures (as might occur in a cross-sectional study).
 Correlations between exposure variables can be thought of as caused by common sources or modes of exposure.
-The nuisance variable Z can be assumed to be a potential confounder and not a collider.
-There are 7 exposures ($X_1 - X_7$) which have a complicated dependency structure with a biologically-based dose response function based on endocrine disruption.
-For details the github page synthetic data key for data set 1 (used here) gives a description as to how the data was generated.
-Largely, there are two exposure clusters ($X_1, X_2, X_3$ and $X_5, X_6$).
-And therefore, correlations within these clusters are high. $X_1, X_2, X_7$ contribute positively to the outcome; $X_4, X_5$ contribute negatively; $X_3$ and $X_6$ do not have an impact on the outcome which makes rejecting these variables difficult given their correlations with cluster group members.
-This correlation and effects structure is biologically plausible as different congeners of a group of compounds (e.g., PCBs) may be highly correlated, but have different biological effects.
-There are various agonistic and antagonistic interactions that exist in the exposures. \textbf{Table \ref{tab:NIEHS_intxns}} gives a breakdown of the variable sets and their relationships.
+The nuisance variable $W$ can be assumed to be a potential confounder and not a collider.
+There are 7 exposures ($A_1 - A_7$) that have a complicated dependency structure with a biologically based dose response function based on endocrine disruption.
+For details, the synthetic data key on the github page for data set 1 (used here) gives a description of how the data were generated.
+Generally, there are two groups of exposures ($A_1, A_2, A_3$ and $A_5, A_6$).
+Therefore, the correlations within these clusters are high. $A_1, A_2, A_7$ contribute positively to the outcome; $A_4, A_5$ contribute negatively; $A_3$ and $A_6$ do not have an impact on the outcome, making rejecting these variables difficult given their correlations with members of the group.
+This correlation and effects structure is biologically plausible because different congeners of a group of compounds (e.g., PCBs) may be highly correlated but have different biological effects.
+There are various agonistic and antagonistic interactions in exposures. \textbf{Table \ref{tab:NIEHS_intxns}} shows the interactions built into this synthetic data.

-Given these toxicological interactions we can expect certain statistical interactions determined as cut-points for sets of variables from CVtreeMLE.
-For example, we might expect a positive ARE attached to a rule for $X_1 >= x_1 \text{ \& } X_2 >= x_2$ where $x_1, x_2$ are certain values for the respective exposures because these two exposures both have a positive impact on Y. Likewise, in the case for antagonistic relationships such as in the case of $X_2, X_4$, we would expect a positive ARE attached to a rule $X_2 >= x_2 \text{ \& } X_4 <= x_4$.
-This is because we might expect the outcome to be highest in a region where $X_2$ is high and $X_4$ is low given the antagonistic interaction.

-The NIEHS data set has 500 observations and 9 variables.
-Z is a binary confounder.
-Of course, in this data there is no ground-truth, like in the above simulations, but we can gauge CVtreeMLE's performance by determining if the correct variable sets are used in the interactions and if the correct variables are rejected.
-Because many machine learning algorithms will fail when fit with one predictor (in our case this happens for g(Z)), we simulate additional covariates that have no effects on the exposures or outcome but prevent these algorithms from breaking.